 You'll see an arborist using both hand and power tools to perform their duties.
 These tools are used for hedge trimming, pruning, branch cutting, and more.

 An arborist will be the one to call when you need trees planted for professional landscaping.
 Did you know that some arborists work behind a desk?
 They design the blueprints for landscapes and then pass the information along to field arborists who apply the template.

 Planting, trimming, and shaping trees are all part of the job and things that all licensed arborists must know how to do.

 Yes!
 Some licensed arborists specifically specialize in tree trimming and tree removal.
 In these cases, they must know how to operate heavy-duty equipment like bucket trucks and cranes.
-A wise tree trimmer will know how to choose the appropriate species of trees to plant-based on the climate of the area and soil conditions.
+A wise tree trimmer will know how to choose the appropriate species of trees to plant based on the climate of the area and soil conditions.
 This is where experience comes into play.

 Some arborists perform pathology tests on trees and their soil to determine what might be causing a species to become diseased and sick.
-This is a very important skill to have when dealing with some sort of infection among forestry.
+This is a very important skill to have when dealing with some sort of infection in forestry.

 Only licensed arborists are allowed to apply pesticides and other chemicals to trees.
 This type of licensing requires additional schooling but also allows the arborist to be paid a larger salary.
 Most chemical-related arborist careers require the candidate to work as an apprentice before they are able to work for themselves.